Apple has provided great documentation on how to create and deploy institutional key.

 it'll know that the Institutional key was set up and encrypt the drive using the institutional key, it'll also create a personal key per machine.

 The FileVault encryption will start on the next user log in.
-You can view the key in the Go-Live page as it automatically escrowed after the
+The key will not be escrowed to Addigy for security reasons.

 How To FileVault Additional Users